DataDog/integrations-core/docs/proposals/integrations_release_cycle.md

 1. Each integration must keep its own release cycle.
 2. The solutions must work for integrations from `integrations-extra` as well.

+### A note about testing

+At this moment, this is the list of automated checks performed for any PR and when something is merged in the `master` branch:

+- ensure the list of checks shipped with the agent is correct
+- validate config files are well formed (YAML, presence of an instance, etc)
+- validate the dependencies declared in the check are compatible with what the Agent ships
+- validate manifest file is valid (both JSON format and contents)
+- validate metadata (same as manifest)
+- validate service-checks (same as manifest)
+- unit and integrations test + test coverage (the Datadog Agent is not involved)
+- benchmarks (at the moment they don't fail but we could stop a release if a slowdown is found)

+This is **not** enough to ensure an integration can run on any supported platform without any problem.
+For this reason, before shipping a feature, a manual pre-release testing is still required.
+Depending on the solution adopted, the pre-release testing can happen at different moments of the release cycle but no solution can avoid it.

 ## Recommended Solution

 A release must be immediately triggered after merging a PR into the `master` branch.